kuzmenchuk/blazingly-fast-boilerplates/README.md

 ## Motivation behind BFB

-Hi, I’m a Frontend Developer and have had created a lot of UI views, components, pages in my life.
-And each one of them had the same beginning: create new folder, create files, `index.ts`, add export to the global `index.ts`, etc. It is frustrating.
+Hi, I’m a Frontend Developer and I created a lot of UI views, components, pages in my life.
+Each one of them had the same beginning: create new folder, create files, `index.ts`, add export to the global `index.ts`, etc. It was frustrating.

-I used snippets, but they do not 100% solve the problem: files & folders still should be created and export still should be added to a "global" `index.ts`.
+I used snippets, but they did not 100% solve the problem: files & folders still should be created and export still should be added to a "global" `index.ts`.
 Also, I, personally, am not a fan of snippets UX (both creating & using).

-So, I decided to create an extension that will solve my problem and I can create boilerplates blazingly fast!
+So, I decided to create an extension that will solve my problem and I could create boilerplates blazingly fast!

 ## About BFB (Blazingly Fast Boilerplates)

-The idea is simple.
 There’re 3 entities: variables, templates and boilerplates.
-You should see it as a following…

-> Template is a function, that receives arguments (defined in variables) from a developer and returns (creates) a boilerplate.
+BFB creates a boilerplate by coping a template and replacing its variables with values provided by you.

-For example, we can create a `component` template with one variable `$$NAME`.
-It is gonna have two files:
+For example, we can create a `component` template with one variable `$$NAME`, and it's gonna have two files:

 `$$NAME.component.tsx`:

 ```tsx
 interface $$NAMEProps {

 }